Debasish6/MyDjangoProjects/README.md

 ﻿# MyDjangoProjects
 ## 1. To-Do List :
-The To-Do List Application is designed to help users manage their daily tasks efficiently.
-It allows users to add, edit, and delete tasks, set priorities, and mark tasks as completed.
-The application aims to enhance productivity by providing a simple and intuitive interface for task management.
+The To-Do List Application helps users to manage their day-to-day task easily.
+Through this feature, users can create update and delete tasks as well they can add priorities of the task also mark it like completed.
+An application that creates the service easily managable with simple intuitive interface to enhance productivity.